GenesisFan64/Marsiano-MARS/README.md

 ** Marsiano-MARS **
-*CURRENTLY UNSTABLE, IN THE MIDDLE OF REWRITING/OPTIMIZING CODE AND CHECKING TIMINGS*

 A GameBase/Engine/Library for making Sega 32X Games in assembly using all CPUs: 68k for the game logic, Z80 for the sound (including PWM) and SH2 for the 2D+3D visuals and extra sound channels.